Cryptogenic Stroke Initiative

 - Patent Foramen Ovale (PFO) – a hole between the heart's chambers that usually closes naturally by adulthood.

-- Thrombophilias – blood clotting disorders.
+- Hypercoagulable states – blood clotting disorders.

 - Large-artery atherosclerosis – a buildup of fats, cholesterol and other substances in and on artery walls.